nakov/TODO-List-Tech-Module/README.md

 # TODO-List-Tech-Module
 TODO List (in C#, Java, JS and PHP) - Exam Preparation for the Tech Module @ SoftUni (August 2017)

 You are assigned to create a **Simple TODO List App**.
-The application should hold **tasks**, which are the main entities.
+The application should hold **tasks**, which are the main app entities.
-The functionality of the application should support creating, listing and deleting tasks.
+The functionality of the app should support creating, listing, editing and deleting tasks.
 The application should persist the data into a database.

 ## Overview
 Your application should be built on each one of the following technologies: